Multistage Hierarchical Capture-Recapture Models

 The posterior results are summarized in Figure~\ref{fig:Mh_results}.
 Fitting the two heterogeneous CR models results in remarkably similar posterior distributions for the parameters $\mu$, $\sigma^2$, and $\psi$ (Figure~\ref{fig:Mh_results}a-c).

-However, there were slight differences in the posterior distributions for abundance $N$ (Figure~\ref{fig:Mh_results}d).
-In particular, the conventional heterogeneous CR model with Poisson-binomial distribution for $n$ had a smaller posterior mean abundance ($E(N|\mathbf{y})=261.3$) than the model with Poisson distribution for $n$ ($E(N|\mathbf{y})=263.6$) and narrower 95\% credible interval $[195, 356]$ versus $[180, 407]$.
-Although, when considered in the range of values between $n=92$ and $M=1500$, the two marginal posterior distributions for $N$ are quite similar.
-Similarly, for both models, the posterior power to detect was approximately $\text{Pr}(\tilde{y}>0|\tilde{z}=1,\mathbf{y})=0.36$ for this species, based on $J=4$ sampling occasions.
-This result implies that we have a $36\%$ chance of detecting a randomly selected individual in the population.
+The inference for abundance $N$ was also similar for the two models (Figure~\ref{fig:Mh_results}d).
+The conventional heterogeneous CR model with Poisson-binomial distribution for $n$ had a slightly smaller posterior mean abundance ($E(N|\mathbf{y})=310.8$) than the model with Poisson distribution for $n$ ($E(N|\mathbf{y})=312.3$) but identical 95\% credible interval $[181, 626]$.
+Similarly, for both models, the posterior power to detect was approximately $\text{Pr}(\tilde{y}>0|\tilde{z}=1,\mathbf{y})=0.33$ for this species, based on $J=4$ sampling occasions.
+This result was the same as $E(n/N|\mathbf{y})$ numerically and implies that we have a $33\%$ chance of detecting a randomly selected individual in the population.

-We used a standard MCMC algorithm for stages one and two to fit both models but performed the numerical approximations \citep[e.g.,][]{bonner2014mc} of the partially integrated conditional distribution in (\ref{eq:npartialint}) in parallel, utilizing 20 3Ghz cores to calculate the elements of the Metropolis-Hastings ratios in (\ref{eq:Mh_mh}) \emph{a priori}.
-The algorithm we used to fit the heterogeneous CR model with Poisson distribution for $n$ yielded results two orders of magnitude faster than for the conventional model with Poisson-binomial distribution for $n$.
-This highlights an advantage in having the flexibility to generalize the model specification easily by modifying the conditional distribution for $n$.